ajoslin103/anything-llm/tutorial.md

 #2 Create a workspace named "David Lynch" and click on the button to upload files

-#3 Drag in JUST the files in rag-film-types folder for now
+#3 Drag in JUST the "Experimental Film" from the "rag-film-types" folder for now

-#4 Select the files and move them to the workspace and then scroll all the way down to save your changes
+#4 Select the file and move it to the workspace and then scroll all the way down to save your changes

-#5 go to the prefs for the workspace and set the chat type to "query" and click the "update workspace" button
+#5 go to the prefs for the workspace

+    - set the chat type to "query"
+    - set the temperature to 0
+    - click the "update workspace" button

+NOTE: TRY NOT TO USE THE DEFAULT CHAT - IT CAN'T BE DELETED SO IT'S ANSWERS WILL BECOME SHARED DATA (?)

-#6 click on the "chat" tab and type in: What was the name of David Lynch's first wife?"
+#6 click on the "NEW CHAT" tab and type in: "What was the name of David Lynch's first wife?"

+#7 the answer should come back very quickly (because of the low temp and the small amount of data)

 👍 we have confirmed installation and creation of the RAG database by querying and receiving a response

+#### context test

+#8 add the file "David Lynch - Wikipedia" to your workspace

+#9 delete the old chats and ask again in a new one: "What was the name of David Lynch's first wife?"

+#10 the answer have some information and a bit slower for the larger amount of data

+👍 good - now where is the code ??

+## Coooooooode !!

 #1 in ALLM go to settings and developer api and generate and copy an api key - (you will be able to copy it later)